Dennis Felton: Tulsa

 Felton returned to college coaching after stints in the NBA, as an assistant coach on Frank Haith's staff at Tulsa.

 Cleveland State

 On March 24, 2017, Felton was hired as the head coach of Cleveland State University.
 On March 27, 2017 Felton was officially introduced as head coach.
 Felton's contract was for five years.
 On July 12, 2019, he was fired, along with his entire coaching staff.

 Fordham

 In 2019, Felton was hired as an assistant coach at Fordham University.

+George Mason

+In 2021, Felton was hired by Kim English to be the associate head coach at George Mason University.
+The Patriots went 34-29 in their two years on the staff.

+Providence (second stint)

+Felton, who coached at Providence College from 1992–94, returned to the Friars' coaching staff as an assistant in 2023, following English when he was named Providence's head coach in March.

 NBA coaching career

 During the 2009–2010 NBA season, Felton served on the scouting staff for the Phoenix Suns, mainly observing NCAA games in the Southeast.
 He was also a part of the Suns' war room during the NBA draft in June 2010, led by General Manager Steve Kerr and head coach Alvin Gentry.

 On June 28, 2010, the New Jersey Nets announced that Felton would be an assistant coach for their Summer League team.

 Prior to the start of the 2010–2011 NBA season, he was hired by the San Antonio Spurs as Director of Pro Player Personnel, a position he held through 2013.